 Amazing Beachfront Property and Real Estate in Spain

 Without beachfront property, the foreign real estate market would barely exist in Spain.
 Europeans flock to Spain’s beaches from every country afflicted by a cold winter.
-While prices can be high on the popular beaches of Spain, there are still a number of less-discovered Costas where you can find a little piece of beachfront property to call your own.
+While prices can be high on the popular beaches of Spain, there are still a number of less-discovered coasts where you can find a little piece of beachfront property to call your own.

 Beachfront Property on the Costa Brava

-Wedged between the snow-capped Pyrenees and the Mediterranean, the picture-book province of Catalonia boasts Spain’s most spectacular coastal scenery–the Costa Brava.
-Although not virgin territory, Catalonia often gets overlooked in the stampede to the southern Costas.
+Wedged between the snow-capped Pyrenees and the Mediterranean, the picture-book Autonomous Community of Catalonia boasts some of Spain’s most spectacular coastal scenery–the Costa Brava.
+Although not virgin territory, Catalonia often gets overlooked in the stampede to the southern coasts.
 Few people stumble across the exquisite harbor villages around Cap de Begur.
 Llafranc, Aguia Blava, Sa Tuna, Tamariu–all are unsullied by mass tourism.

-Tucked inside coves of rosy pink rocks, they’re the Costa Brava’s hidden gems.
+Tucked inside coves of rosy-pink rocks, they’re the Costa Brava’s hidden gems.
 Gold, green, and turquoise…the seascapes are absolutely gorgeous.
 Brightly colored boats pack miniature harbors, beaches form perfect golden crescents, and the aquamarine waters are crystal clear.
-Llafranc and Tamariu are intimate harbor villages with small clusters of whitewashed residencia apartments climbing the pine-clad hills.
+Llafranc and Tamariu are intimate harbor villages with small clusters of whitewashed apartments climbing the pine-clad hills.
 Both have golden arcs of sandy beach, tree-shaded promenades dotted with terraced cafés, and coastal paths.

 Beachfront Property on the Costa del Sol

 For Europeans, the Costa del Sol is the most popular part of the Spanish coastline to buy, rent, or invest in beach real estate.
 Many parts of the Costa del Sol are overbuilt and overpriced.
 Location is everything here.
-Whether it’s beachfront or in the foothills, there’s a huge variation in prices.
+Depending on whether it’s beachfront or in the foothills, there’s a huge variation in prices.
 There’s little point in shopping with less than $140,000.
 While you can find the odd small apartment for less, it’ll be in older, undesirable buildings–or hold as much space as a dollhouse.
 For more scenic property, look at villages like Nerja, at the eastern edge of the Costa del Sol.

-Beachfront Real Estate on Andalusia’s Alternative Coast: the Costa de la Luz
+Beachfront Real Estate on Andalucía’s Alternative Coast: the Costa de la Luz